 The Trustees' primary objective is to act in the best interest of its members and ensure that the obligations to the beneficiaries of the Fund can be met.
-In meeting this objective the Trustees' further objectives are to:
+In meeting this objective, the Trustees' further objectives are to:

-- Reach a position such that the Fund's assets would be sufficient to meet the liabilities as determined, in the event of the Fund winding-up, on the basis of a buyout with an insurance company.
-By means of an agreed combination of investment return and funding budget from the Sponsor, move the Fund to a position of being fully funded on a de-risked funding basis (currently gilts +0.2% p.a.) by 2029. - In doing so, to opportunistically reduce the degree of risk in the Fund's investment arrangements, thereby helping to protect the Fund's improving funding position.
+Reach a position such that the Fund's assets would be sufficient to meet the liabilities as determined, in the event of the Fund winding-up, on the basis of a buyout with an insurance company.
+The Fund is expected to reach this position in 2032, without allowing for any funding budget from the Sponsor, on self-sufficiency funding basis (currently gilts +0.2% p.a.).

 The Trustees recognise this ultimately means investing in a portfolio of bonds but believe that at the current time some investment in equities and other growth assets ("Growth Portfolio") is justified to target enhanced return expectations and thereby target funding level improvements.
 The Trustees recognise that this introduces investment risk and these risks are discussed below.
 The Trustees have agreed that the Fund should move progressively towards a target of a predominantly bond based investment strategy ("Matching Portfolio") as its funding level increases.
 More details on the funding level target are given in section 5.
 The Trustees will monitor progress against this target.